 However, the fact is that marijuana is illegal in most states, and this fact has big consequences for its users.
 Once a young person has joined an “outlaw” activity, there is less constraint in moving on to other outlawed activities, such as harder drugs.

-However, if you join the cultural hysteria about illegal drugs–the kind of hysteria that classes marijuana as a Schedule 1 substance, meaning that it is dangerous and has no medical value–your child will not take you seriously.
+However, if you join the cultural hysteria about illegal drugs–the kind of hysteria that classities marijuana as a Schedule 1 substance, meaning that it is dangerous and has no medical value–your child will not take you seriously.
 He knows better.
 Middle school children know more about drugs than most U.S.congressmen.
 So you better catch up with what your child already knows.
 Start educating yourself by reading Dr. Andrew Weil’s From Chocolate to Morphine.

-If you read his earlier book Natural Mind, you will begin to understand that we are never going to get away from mind-altering substances altogether, because the desire for altered states of consciousness seems to be built into the human being.
+If you read Dr. Weil’s earlier book Natural Mind, you will begin to understand that we are never going to get away from mind-altering substances altogether, because the desire for altered states of consciousness seems to be built into the human being.
 The Christian church uses the sacrament of wine to help the believer to access the presence of Christ.
 Unless someone has access to spiritual reality through other methods, this universal attraction to mind-altering drugs will remain.

 Drug abuse is not always from illegal street drugs.
 The abuse of prescription medicines is on the rise among young people.
-If your child has a true need for pain meds, make sure you monitor their distribution if you think there is the potential for abuse.
+If your child has a true need for pain medications, make sure you monitor their use if you think there is the potential for abuse.
 Kids are also using inhalators, and a variety of legal stimulants.
 Find out what you can about the legal but dangerous drugs that might be abused by young people in your part of the country.

 Sometimes mood-altering drugs are taken by those who really should be on psychiatric medication, or those who need sleep medication, but instead are self-medicating in a dangerous way.
 Investigate if your child needs to be on psychiatric medication or alternatively, if he is abusing meds he’s already on.

 The heavy-duty illegal street drugs are primarily cocaine (and crack), heroin, and crystal meth amphetamine (speed).
-But many kinds of drugs are also in use on the street—from Ketamine (an animal tranquilizer) to Ecstasy (MDMA) to LSD, GHB, to every new designer variant of these chemicals.
+But many kinds of drugs are also in use on the street—from Ketamine (an animal tranquilizer) to Ecstasy (MDMA) to LSD, GHB, to many new designer variants of these chemicals.
 Their street use is solely for recreation or numbing of psychological pain and avoidance of meeting the challenges of growing up.

 An important distinction to learn is the difference between street drugs used for recreation and psycho-active substances used for serious exploration of spiritual healing and awakening.

 At this time in our human history every possible psycho-active medicine from every part of the world is available to anybody in the U.S. So there are young people in the U.S.today who are serious about using natural psycho-active substances which have been used as medicines and as religious sacraments by native cultures throughout the world for thousands of years.
 The three following “sacred medicines” are used ceremonially in native cultures.
 It seems that they cannot be used recreationally and are not addictive: ayahuasca (a South American tea made from two jungle plants used by native people in the Amazon basin), peyote (a desert cactus used by the Native American church and Indian tribes in Mexico), and iboga or ibogaine which is derived from a psycho-active root used by the African Bwiti people of Gabon in their initiation rituals.
 From what I understand psilocybin mushrooms (the “magic mushrooms” of Mexican shamans and elsewhere) are another true sacred plant, and can be used for a serious purpose if consumed in shamanic ceremony, but they can also be misused if used casually and recreationally.
 And, although the major “sacred plants” are not addictive, that does not mean they cannot sometimes produce very seriously disturbing results, including experiences of underlying psychosis.

 There are modern chemical psychedelics which also, in the right setting and with the right intention, can have therapeutic and spiritual uses, such as LSD, DMT, and MDMA.
 These same drugs, however, can be misused as recreational drugs and their casual use can lead to much worse hard drug use.